Frequently Asked Questions

 How much seat pitch do I need?

 The vast majority of regular Economy class seats have a seat pitch of 28" to 32" (71 - 81cm).
-You will find that short haul flights will often range from 28" to 30" while long haul flights from 31" to 32".
-This is because long haul aircraft usually have thicker seats with better padding so from a legroom perspective: A long haul seat at 31" roughly feels like a short haul seat at 30".
-Sticking to the short haul metrics: If you're 5' 7" (170cm) or less you have nothing to worry about no matter the seat pitch.
-From 5' 9" (175cm) I would make sure to have at least a 29" of pitch and from 5' 11" (180cm) at least 30", otherwise your knees might be touching the seat back in front of you.
+You will find that seat pitch on short-haul flights will often range from 28" to 30" while pitch on long haul flights will range from 31" to 32".
+This is because long-haul aircraft usually have thicker seats with better padding, so from a legroom perspective a long haul seat at 31" roughly feels like a short haul seat at 30".
+Sticking to the short-haul metrics, if you're 5' 7" (170cm) or less, you have nothing to worry about no matter the seat pitch.
+If you're around 5' 9" (175cm) , it is recommended to have at least a 29" of pitch and if you're 5' 11" (180cm) or more, at least 30", or your knees might be touching the seat back in front of you.

 What are pre-reclined or fixed recline seats?